 The Northwest Territories is the western gateway to the world's most elusive watercourse – the Northwest Passage, traversing the icy waves of the Beaufort Sea and threading the choking channels between the High Arctic Islands.
 For centuries, this route attracted legendary explorers – and precipitated grim tragedies.
-Today, you can relive this weird and gripping history, minus the starvation and scurvy.

 What is the Northwest Passage?
 It's the sea route over the top of North America.
 Long before it was mapped, Europeans longed to discover it, hoping for a shortcut to the riches of the Orient.
-Much of it passes through the Northwest Territories, where ice and islands make navigation especially challenging.
+Much of it passes through the Northwest Territories, where sea ice and islands make navigation especially challenging.

 The first people to navigate the passage?
 The Inuit of Alaska.
 By paddling and dogsledding along this wildlife-rich corridor, they were able to migrate as far east as Greenland and Labrador.